 Uganda’s estimated 450,000 Micro Small and Medium Enterprises generate around 90% of the country’s private sector production.
-They also make significant contributions to job creation and ongoing national economic prosperity.
+They also generate four out of five new jobs and make significant contributions to national economic prosperity.

 Without financing, many of Uganda’s small and medium sized enterprises operate far below their potential.

 A major reason for this issue is poor record keeping from small-to-medium sized entrepreneurs and a lack of collateral that financial institutions require in order to issue business credit.

 Finance organizations pass the cost associated with their increased efforts on to small business borrowers, in the form of high interest rates and application fees.
 At the same time, the organizations offset their own perceived risk by commanding high collateral requests.